xGabrielR/Python-For-Newbies/README.md

 # Python For Newbies
-This repo ontains a pesonal Python Course for friends :)
+This repo contains a pesonal Python Course for friends :D